 You must regularly harvest your culture to keep it going.
 I harvest half of it weekly by doing the following:

-Gently shake or invert the culture before dosing.
+Gently shake or invert the refrigerated water bottle before dosing.
 You can broadcast feed your tank, or target feed specific specimens with the help of a clean syringe, pipette, or eye dropper.
 I suggest target feeding any livestock that requires phytoplankton.
 This can be done by releasing the phyto a couple of inches upstream from the target.
 Avoid contaminating the culture with aquarium water (pour some phyto into another container if you are target feeding multiple specimens).

 I tested my phyto culture for phosphorus just prior to harvesting it by diluting a sample with 9 parts of clean saltwater.
 Through that, I determined that the undiluted phosphorus concentration was 310 ppb (or roughly 0.95 ppm of phosphate), which was actually lower than I had expected.